MG8mer/hello_weather/README.md

 Have you gotten sick of the weather app on your phone?
 Well, this web application utilizes a weather API that tracks weather in realtime, and guess what, it will track the weather of any location you choose!
 Try it out ;)

 ---
-Okay now that the ~*filthy CASUALS*~ are gone, we can get to the juicy piece of this us nerds appreciate `the code!`
+Now let's dig into the juicy piece of this project, `the code!`

 Here's some of the JavaScript in my code: